Second mission of the Angara-5 rocket

-Tentatively expected in 2016, the second test launch of the Angara-A5 rocket will carry the rocket's first operational payload -- most likely the Russian-built Angosat communications satellite for the government of Angola.
+Originally expected in 2016, the second test launch of the Angara-A5 rocket was to carry the vehicle's first operational payload.
+However manufacturing problems delayed the mission for several years.

 Angara-A5 rocket with Briz-M upper stage.